EU, U.S. strike deal to boost transatlantic insurance market

 Insurers will also benefit from lower supervisory requirements, a move expected to reduce costs.

-The deal paves the way for EU companies to increase their market share in the United States and for US companies to sell their policies more easily in the 28 European Union countries.
+The deal paves the way for EU companies to increase their market share in the US, and for US companies to sell their policies more easily in the 28 European Union countries.

 The deal needs approval from the European Parliament and U.S. Congress.